-- Preview Email Newsletter

 WASHINGTON, Aug.
 5 -- The National Association of Health Care Providers has submitted a public comment letter to the U.S. Department of Health and Human Services (HHS), raising serious concerns about proposed changes to the eligibility and screening requirements for federal public benefits.
 The organization argues that the new rule would result in a substantial increase in administrative costs and decrease the quality of service delivery across communities.

-According to the association, the mod more ST
+According to the association, the modifications would impose significant new obligation more ST

 National Health Law Program Urges 3 Federal Agencies to Strengthen Prescription Drug Price Transparency (10)

 WASHINGTON, Aug.
 6 -- The National Health Law Program (NHeLP) submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services, U.S. Department of Labor Employee Benefits Security Administration and the U.S. Department of the Treasury Internal Revenue Service proposing changes to the Transparency in Coverage Final Rule's prescription drug requirements.
-The company supports the triagencies' goal of improving price transparency so tha more ST
+The company supports the triagencies' goal of improving price transparency so that patients have the information they need to make more ST

 National Mining Association Supports MSHA Proposal for Electronic Access to Hazard Communication Materials (10)